Wordius/zola-mdhb/content/getting-started/flavours.md

 As a result, Commonmark allows the addition of extensions to cover additional functionalities without breaking the basic specification.

-Commonmark is one of the specifications used in Obsidian, my current notes app.
+Commonmark is one of the specifications used in Obsidian.

 ## GitHub-flavoured markdown, or GFM